kelsey-ek/of7azure/GUIDE/OSC_region_build.md

 **Firstly:** Customer should provide a System Definition (SD) Macro File for each region.

-### Check the Resources of the Region from the SD Macro File
+### 1. Check the Resources of the Region from the SD Macro File.

 1. Check which tranclasses are used for each region.